 The SGA is the voice of the student body.
 They are responsible for listening to the ideas and concerns of fellow students and presenting them to the college administration.
 Be on the lookout for special SGA events.
 Throughout the year they put on entertaining events so that students can connect with each other.

 Another great way to connect with fellow students is by doing ministry projects together.
-Divinity students are involved in regular ministry through the Christian Service Program.
-Many of our students are involved in campus ministry on our local middle, high school, and college campuses; some might choose to volunteer at local homeless shelters or Operation Blessing.
+Divinity students are involved in regular ministry through the Christian Service Program (Leadership in Action).
+Many of our students are involved in campus ministry on our local middle, high school, and college campuses; some might choose to serve at local homeless shelters or Operation Blessing.
 Whatever you decide to do, there is an abundance of ministry opportunities here at GCD and in the surrounding Fayetteville area.

 Writing for GCD’s Theological Journal is a great way to enrich your studies and aid in the academic and spiritual growth of your peers.
 This opportunity allows students to submit articles to be published in our online journal.
 Article topics range from practical theology (for example, counseling), to historical, biblical, or exegetical theology.
 You may choose to write on an original topic or you may write a response to any articles that are currently published.
 Submit your topic ideas for approval via email to: email@example.com.